Cascading/CascadingSDK/README.md

 ## Preview

 The `preview` subdirectory includes projects from the Cascading eco-system, that are not released yet.
+Projects in the `preview` can change between versions of the SDK or move out of the this directory or dissapear.
+Please do not rely on them for production code.

+Currently the `preview` directory contains the source code of [`pattern`](http://www.cascading.org/pattern/) in the `preview/pattern-src` directory.

+### Pattern

+> Pattern is a Cascading library and framework for machine learning model scoring at
+> scale on Apache Hadoop.

 ## Thirdparty